Maternity Leave (Pregnancy Leave) and Parental Leave

 As of December 3, 2017, Ontario has increased the amount of time that employers must provide for parental leave.
 A birth mother can take both leaves of absence, since parental leave does not account for pregnancy leave.
 With pregnancy leave, the entitlement has increased up to 61 weeks’ leave; without and for new parents, the allowance is up to 63 weeks off.
 Both types of absences are unpaid leaves from employment.

-Under Bill 148, pregnancy leave has also increased for employe es who suffer a pregnancy loss, up to 12 weeks.
-This is in effect as of January 1, 2018.
+Under Bill 148, pregnancy leave has also increased for employees who suffer a pregnancy loss, up to 12 weeks.
+This came into effect on January 1, 2018.

 Quick Facts for Employers

 Here are a few key employer need-to-knows around pregnancy leave.